telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 ### set_workWeekEnd

-Sets the Gantts's last day of the work week.
+Sets the Gantt's last day of the work week.

 #### Parameters